-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2005, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2009, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in fall 2005 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year (freshman) students enrolled in fall 2009 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not verbal for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert SAT scores to ACT scores and vice versa.

 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-Percent submitting SAT scores 72% Number submitting SAT scores 3141 Percent submitting ACT scores 28% Number submitting ACT scores 1232
+Percent submitting SAT scores 57% Number submitting SAT scores 2,468 Percent submitting ACT scores 43% Number submitting ACT scores 1,883

 25th Percentile 75th Percentile

-SAT Verbal 510 600
+SAT Critical Reading 510 620

-SAT Math 520 610
+SAT Math 520 630

+SAT Writing 500 600

+SAT Essay

-ACT Composite 21 26
+ACT Composite 22 28

+ACT Math

-ACT English 20 26
+ACT English

-ACT Math 21 26
+ACT Writing